mbbhanuprakash/tapfoods/README.md

 WebContent/
  ├── *.jsp               # All JSP pages (index, menu, cart, etc.)
- └── images/             # Static images (with fallback image) 🛠️ Setup Instructions
+ └── images/             # Static images (with fallback) 🛠️ Setup Instructions
-Clone the repo and import as a Dynamic Web Project in Eclipse/IntelliJ.
+Clone the repo and import as a Dynamic Web Project in Eclipse or IntelliJ.

-Create a MySQL DB named foodapp, and import your schema/data.
+Create a MySQL database named foodapp and import your schema/data.

-Update DBUtil.java with your DB credentials.
+Update DBUtil.java with your local DB credentials.

-Add dish images to WebContent/images/.
+Place dish images in WebContent/images/.

-Deploy to Apache Tomcat and run index.jsp.
+Deploy the project to Apache Tomcat and run index.jsp.

 👨‍💻 Author
 Bhanu Prakash